Tom Jones -new album (w/ U2), 2009 tour dates (Terminal 5)

 Legendary singer Tom Jones releases his first new US studio album in 15 years.
 Entitled 24 Hours, most of the 13 songs are co-written by Jones and produced by British duo Future Cut, who recently helmed tracks for Lily Allen, Kate Nash, Estelle and others.
 Jones co-wrote over half of the songs on 24 Hours, a first for him.
 "It's all very well just singing songs, but for this record I really wanted to get properly personal.
-In other words, you listen to this album and you get the real me.""24 Hours" was released November 25th on S-Curve Records.
-Speaking to Las Vegas Review-Journal, Tom said,
+In other words, you listen to this album and you get the real me."

 In addition to Jones' co-written songs, Bono and the Edge of U2 contribute and play guitar on a brand new song "Sugar Daddy," written specifically for Jones and inspired by a meeting of the friends in a pub in Dublin.